neighdeen84/Load_Switching/README.md

 ## Requirements
 This program only works on Windows due to the directory convention used.
+You need to have the load profiles as CSVs in their respective directories.
 ```
 pip install numpy matplotlib
 ```